OSC/ondemand/README.md

     that would have been called.
 ```

-The `SIGNAL` is what is sent to the per-user NGINX process for the specified user.
+The `SIGNAL` is what is sent to the per-user NGINX process for the specified
+user.
+If no signal is specified, it will try to start the NGINX process.

 ### Directory Structure